 Vendors are encouraged to consider obtaining individual liability insurance for products sold.

-When registration opens, vendors will be encouraged to complete an online registration
+When registration opens in Spring 2021, vendors will be encouraged to register online.